Meet The Team

 Sports, Cardiac Imaging & General Cardiology

-Dr Dan Augustine is a Consultant Cardiologist.
+Professor Dan Augustine is a Consultant Cardiologist.
 He is based in Bath and practices at the Royal United Hospital Bath.
 Dan qualified in 2002 from St Bartholomew’s and the Royal London Medical School and has undertaken a cardiovascular imaging research fellowship at the University of Oxford, leading to his MD degree.
+In 2023 he was appointed as Honorary Professor at the University of Bath.
 Dan is one of the first cardiologists in the UK to have completed a Masters degree in Sports Cardiology (2019), St Geroges University, London (via scholarship).

 Dan specialises in cardiovascular imaging and is accredited in advanced heart ultrasound scans (echocardiography) and cardiac MRI.

 Dan was one of the authors of the National guidelines on the screening of sports participants, published in 2018.

 Dan is the author and editor of several national and international cardiology textbooks.
 It allows Dan to give a modern and expert opinion on a wide range of cardiological presentations.

 James is a Clinical Scientist with over 15 years NHS experience in Cardiology specialising in cardiac ultrasound.
 James has an undergraduate degree in Sport and Exercise Science, a second degree in Clinical Physiology and a research PhD in Echocardiography from the University of Bath.

 In 2018, along with Dr Dan Augustine, James has set up one of the few physiologist led dobutamine stress echo services in the country, undertaking weekly lists in the NHS.
 James has an active research back ground investigating ultrasound changes in Pulmonary Hypertension and holds a Senior Lectureship post at a local University.